Your Basket

 They require little assembly, and can last up to a couple of months all on their own - with no need to invest extra time for maintenance or cleaning.

-Because their so easy to use, many people choose to make their own reed diffusers as a cheap way to utilise any oils they may have lying around.
+Because they're so easy to use, many people choose to make their own reed diffusers as a cheap way to utilise any oils they may have lying around.
 Reed diffusers also make fantastic gifts for friends and family members.

 The main issue with making them doesn't actually lie in finding the correct scent - as some people may assume - but rather in what base to use.